mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 small, are likely to be less effective and more expensive than pumping money into the colonies.
-Families from Prime are offered generous grants to resettle in the colonies, which are receiving long- overdue investment.
+Families from Prime are offered generous grants to resettle in the colonies, which are receiving long-overdue investment.
 This is happening rather late in the day, however, with some colonies having little functional high-tech equipment left.